0x-mahmoud-hussien/mahmoud-hussien/src/content/writeups/tryhackme/reports/tryhackme-Initial_Access_Pot.md

 This one-liner gives the attacker full remote command execution by sending OS commands via HTTP POST requests to the file.

 The file was placed inside the **Blocksy theme** directory — a legitimate theme folder — to blend in with normal WordPress files.
+This is a deliberate **masquerading** technique (T1036) where the attacker hides malicious content inside a legitimate application directory.

 ### Answer